 So, Given the Above Are You a Fit for Thru-Hiking With a Hammock?

-I believe all hikers can be hammock users but it does take some mentality shifting as a hammock, in general, for a thru-hiker takes more time than a trekking pole tent as many of us can have a full tent set up done in under 5 minutes.
+I believe all hikers can be hammock users, but it does take some mentality shifting as a hammock, in general, for a thru-hiker takes more time than a trekking pole tent as many of us can have an entire tent set up done in under 5 minutes.

-This doesn’t mean you can’t get fast and efficient with a hammock but many will be starting from scratch, learning knots, set up, and it is just a transitionary time period but it can be very rewarding for a much better quality of sleep!
+This doesn’t mean you can’t get fast and efficient with a hammock, but many will be starting from scratch, learning knots, and setup, and it is just a transitionary time period, but it can be very rewarding for a much better quality of sleep!

-If you are considering it then you need to understand the gear required for the commitment, there is a wide array of additional gear and tweaks to match but I will focus on the core to get a full setup to start!
+If you are considering it then you need to understand the gear required for the commitment, there is a wide array of additional gear and tweaks to match, but I will focus on the core to get a complete setup to start!